A Public Dataset For the ZKsync Rollup: Introduction

 \subsection{Contributions}

-\point{\bf{Public Availability of ZKsync Data.}} To facilitate scientific use of our collected ZKsync Era dataset, we have made it available on a public GitHub repository~\cite{ZKsync-GitHub}.
+\point{\bf{Public Availability of ZKsync Data.}} To facilitate scientific use of our collected ZKsync Era dataset, we have made it available in a public GitHub repository~\cite{ZKsync-GitHub}.
 This consists of a one-year dataset containing information regarding blocks, transactions, receipts, and logs.
 Dataset details are presented in Section~\ref{sec:data}.

-\point{\bf{Facilitating Research and Analysis.}} We demonstrated potential applications of this dataset in research and advocating for the adoption of specific blockchain technologies like ZKsync and \gls{L2} rollups in Section~\ref{sec:analyses}.
+\point{\bf{Facilitating Research and Analysis.}} We demonstrated potential applications of this dataset in research and advocating for the adoption of specific blockchain technologies like ZKsync and \gls{L2} rollups in general in Section~\ref{sec:analyses}.

-\point{\bf{Practical Implications for Users and Researchers.}} We address challenges associated with data gathering via \glspl{RPC} and external platforms like Etherscan~\cite{Etherscan@ETH-explorer}, Arbiscan~\cite{Arbiscan@explorer}, and others, which may be slow and costly.
-We provide an easy-to-download and easy-to-load dataset of ZKsync Era, along with the Jupyter notebooks code to facilitate this onboarding process.
-Table~\ref{tab:code} describes our code utilized to load and process our dataset.
-All the analyses conducted in this paper can be easily reproduced using our code, which is also available in our GitHub repository~\cite{ZKsync-GitHub}.
-See Sections~\ref{sec:data} and ~\ref{sec:analyses} for details.
+\point{\bf{Practical Implications for Users and Researchers.}} We address challenges associated with data gathering via \glspl{RPC} and external platforms like Etherscan, Arbiscan, and others, which may be slow and costly.
+We also provide an easy-to-download and easy-to-load dataset of ZKsync Era, along with Jupyter notebooks to facilitate this onboarding process~\cite{ZKsync-GitHub}.
+Table~\ref{tab:code} describes the code utilized to load and process our dataset.
+All the analyses conducted in this paper can be easily reproduced using our code, which will be available in a GitHub repository.
+See Sections~\ref{sec:data} and~\ref{sec:analyses} for details.